Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 It has been shown that metadata allows for icon sizes to be specified for individual paths / folders.

-One of the main benefits of explicit sizes is the provision for different icon sizes for various display resolutions and platforms.
+One of the main benefits of explicit sizes is the provision for different icon sizes for various display resolutions and devices.

-Applications can decide for themselves how the paths / folders should be searched for the most suitable size(s) available.
+Applications can decide for themselves how the paths / folders should be searched for the most suitable size available.